lsst-dm/dmtn-149/index.rst

 --------------

 Some community brokers plan to modify or filter the alert stream.
-We don't yet have scientifically meaningful data to populate the alert stream, though.
+We don't yet have large quantities of scientifically meaningful alerts, though.
 This means that any filters may not be receiving a realistic workload.

 Broker Configuration Details